Specify multiple builders using the default tests:

 Keep in mind that this means your branch cannot be committed until all upstream branches are committed first, even if the trybots succeed.

 Correct!
 The try servers do not currently support binary patches, but this is being worked on.
-Star https://crbug.com/23608
+Star http://crbug.com/23608.

 No!
 DON'T EVER DO THAT.
 This button is for maintainers and is quite tricky to use correctly.
 Just let it go.